Dreszer Park: Name

 The urban park is named General Gustaw Orlicz-Dreszer Park (Polish: Park gen. Gustawa Orlicz-Dreszera), commonly shortened to as Dreszer Park (Polish: Park Dreszera).
 It is named after Gustaw Orlicz-Dreszer (1889−1936), a military officer, who had served in the Polish Legions, and later, in the Polish Armed Forces.
 He died in 1936 in a plane crash, two years before the park was opened in 1938.

-From 1951 to 2012, it was officially known as Mokotów Park (Polish: Park Mokotowski), named after the city district of Mokotów, in which it is located.
+From 1951 to 2012, it was officially known as Mokotów Park (Polish: Park Mokotowski), being named after the city district of Mokotów, in which it is located.
 The local population kept referring to it by its previous name.
 In March 2012, the name was reverted.

 The name of the park in Polish, Park gen. Gustawa Orlicz-Dreszera (General Gustaw Orlicz-Dreszer Park), is incorrect in accordance with the rules of Polish grammar.
 The surname Orlicz-Dreszer, present in the name, is incorrectly declined as Orlicz-Dreszera, while it should be declined as Orlicza-Dreszera.
 In 2019, the Warsaw City Council decided against changing the name to the version with proper declination.